Extreme Nomads’ Guide

 Space is limited in Hong Kong, and because of that, space is expensive.

-The knock on effect?
-Oodles of choice when it comes to coworking spaces (though they are concentrated in the main city areas and fall away the further you go into the outlying regions).
+You’ll have oodles of choice when it comes to coworking spaces (though they are concentrated in the main city areas and fall away the further you go into the outlying regions).

 On the downside, coworking spaces in Hong Kong are expensive when you compare them to anywhere else in Asia (or anywhere else in the world, for that matter).
 Normal prices hover around $35 USD/day.
 Many won’t even offer day passes and will require a monthly membership.